yudhisteer/Predicting-the-Price-of--Anything--on-Stock-Market-Vol.1/README.md

 To sum up:

 - When analysing stock prices we are not sure whether we should put more emphasis on current or past data.
-While some beleive that new data will provide a better trend analysis of the stock, other feel that taking into account only certain data points introduces biasness.
+While some believe that new data will provide a better trend pattern of the stock, other feel that taking into account only certain data points introduces biasness.
 Recall that with SMA we treat the 10th or the 50th data point with the same weightage.

 - Not to forget that the Efficient Market Hypothesis states that prices already reflect all available information.
 Then if markets are indeed efficient, using historical data should tell us nothing about the future direction of asset prices.